asfaslkdjalks/web3-revolutionized-gif-maker-with-sound/README.md

 sound marries the visual in a dance as old as time, yet as fresh as the latest trend. the integration of auditory elements isn't merely an addition—it's an essential layer that complements the visual—creating an immersive experience that invites introspection and connection. this isn't just a collage; it's a dialogue, a contemplative exploration of the enigmatic relationship between humanity and the ever-expanding digital universe.

+here's some examples (without sound) that users created:

 <div align="center">
     <img src="aphex.gif" alt="Alt text" />
     <div>